 When couples don’t have sex, they may start a cycle of recrimination and hurt feelings that, in turn, turns them off from sex, which fuels more resentment and hurt.
 This logjam can be difficult to break without the help of a trained couples counselor.

-If you are not talking about sex, or if you are not having sex, or feel that your sexual needs are not fully appreciated in your relationship, you could benefit from sessions with a couples counselor focused on sexual issues.
-Don't wait too long to get the conversations going that could improve your relationship.
-A well trained couples counselor can also help by prescribing touch exercises to get the ball rolling again.
+If you don’t talk about sex, have sex, or feel your sexual needs are not fully appreciated in your relationship, you could benefit from sex therapy.
+Don’t wait too long to get conversations that can improve your relationship going.
+A well-trained couples counselor can also prescribe touch exercises to get the ball rolling again.

 It appears that touch deprivation affects mood, the immune system, and general well being.
-Most research on this topic has been conducted with newborns or the elderly, showing strong associations between lack of touch and alterations in mood.
+Most research on this topic has been conducted with newborns or the elderly.
+The research shows strong associations between lack of touch and alterations in mood.
 When children and the elderly are not touched, their mood, attitude, and overall well being, may suffer.
 The same is true for adults.
 If adults are not touched on a regular basis they can get more irritable.
 Couples who don’t touch each other for a long time suffer from touch deprivation.

 If you are in a bad mood, you may not feel like touching of being touched by your partner.
 If your partner does something that upsets you, you may not feel like touching or being touched either.
-You stop getting back into the “sandbox” to play, you get even more irritable, you feel like touching/being touched even less, that makes you or your partner even more upset or irritable.
+When you stop getting back into the “sandbox” to play, you get even more irritable.
+You feel like touching or being touched even less.
+That makes you or your partner even more upset or irritable.
 If this sounds all too familiar to you, it’s because you have entered a vicious cycle.